Edit Blog Post

 Most notable, is no street peddler dare approach us while under Alibaba’s charge.
 However, he finally cuts us loose at a local bazaar where we are swarmed ludicrously.
 The bartering Canadian scrums fearlessly into the torrent of faces, I warily stick close to her.
 We get out alive with wallets still intact.

 Such a wonderful fragrant exotic place

-An excellent night was had by all mingling with a congregation of UN smoking shishas.
+An excellent night was had by all mingling with a congregation of UN staffers smoking shishas.
 As we try to find our way back to the hostel via landmarks of fortress walls and gates, we stumble upon a night market along the seaside where families and locals are hanging out, we peruse the wares and various food stalls while they eye us up.
-They don’t really hassle us, they’ve seen the clown pant posse before.
+They don’t really hassle us, they’ve seen our clown-pant posse before.

 Me, Captain Orange and an Australian take in our last days together.